 While this is a blanket pattern, and gauge isn’t the most important piece, it is important if you want to match the finished dimensions given in the size table.
 Blocking your finished blanket will also help with this if you can’t get gauge exactly right.
 I chose to wet block my blanket, and it allowed to gain a couple inches on both sides, as well as create a blanket that is a perfect square.
 So, all that to say that I do give gauge in the pattern and I highly recommend making a gauge swatch before you get started.

 Coming in 16 Sizes, from Lovey (12×12″) to King (102×106″), this blanket pattern has a size to fit every need!
 For my niece, I made the Receiving size, which is 40 x 40″ and it’s perfect for covering her up in her car seat and her swing, or as a swaddling blanket.
 Personally, I also cannot wait to make one for my living room!
 I’m painting it right now and once I have the color palette finalized for it, I’m going to be running straight to Hobby Lobby to find the perfect color for my blanket!

-If you don’t have access to a Hobby Lobby or simply don’t want to use the yarn I used, these are some great substitutions!
+I used Hobby Lobby’s Must be Merino yarn for my blanket, which is a category 3 yarn, and I am obsessed with it!
+But, if you don’t have access to a Hobby Lobby or simply don’t want to use the yarn I used, these are some great substitutions!

 Lion Brand Mandala

 Bernat Softee Baby Cotton

 Caron Skinny Cakes

 One thing I make sure to do before each pattern release is to have the new pattern tested.
 This blanket pattern was no different!